PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Background

-\item \textbf{Dependence on existing jailbreaking templates.} Several existing jailbreak attacks rely on previously successful jailbreak prompts \cite{deng2023jailbreaker, liu2023autodan}.
-These attacks use genetic algorithms or synonymous sentence conversion strategies to expand and enhance jailbreak prompts.
-However, once the original jailbreak prompts are mitigated, the efficacy of these attacks is consequently diminished.
-Moreover, finding a suitable template from numerous options can be costly and time-consuming, especially for new problems with limited references.
+\item \textbf{{Dependence on static jailbreaking templates or models.}} {Many existing attacks leverage previously successful jailbreak prompts \cite{deng2023jailbreaker, liu2023autodan, zeng2024johnny}, and use strategies such as genetic algorithms, synonymous sentence transformations, or adherence to persuasion guidelines to expand and enhance these prompts.
+If the originally selected jailbreak prompts are weak, the efficacy of these attacks will be consequently affected.
+Additionally, some methods leverage static attacker models to generate prompts \cite{chao2023jailbreaking}, but finding a suitable template from numerous options can be costly and time-consuming, especially for new problems with limited references.}

-\item \textbf{Oversight of prompt length.} A prominent drawback in existing jailbreak attacks is the oversight of the length of the prompts.
-Typically, attackers generate longer jailbreak prompts to sustain the effectiveness of the jailbreak prompts \cite{zou2023universal,chao2023jailbreaking}.
-Given that the pricing structure for utilizing LLM APIs is influenced by factors like token or character length in both input and output, employing lengthy jailbreak prompts not only raises server alert concerns but also results in higher attack costs.
+\item \textbf{{Prompt length.}} {Existing attacks always generate lengthy jailbreak prompts to achieve successful attacks \cite{zou2023universal,chao2023jailbreaking}.
+As pricing models of most commercial LLM APIs are determined by token or character length, lengthy jailbreak prompts not only raise server alerts but also result in higher attack costs.}

-\item \textbf{Oversight of semantic coherence.} Many existing works overlook the semantic fluency and naturalness of generated prompts, resulting in outputs that are often uninterpretable to humans \cite{zou2023universal,deng2023jailbreaker}.
-Such non-natural prompts can be easily detected or nullified by existing jailbreaking defenses \cite{robey2023smoothllm, alon2023detecting}.
+\item \textbf{{Semantic coherence.}} {Many existing attacks overlook the semantic fluency and naturalness of the generated prompts, resulting in outputs unintelligible to humans \cite{zou2023universal,deng2023jailbreaker}.
+Such unnatural prompts can be easily detected or nullified by existing jailbreaking defenses \cite{robey2023smoothllm, alon2023detecting}.}

-\item \textbf{Easily detected.} Albeit effective for open-sourced LLMs or those deployed by small companies, many existing works lack robustness against more advanced and securely deployed LLMs, such as GPT-4 and Gemini-Pro.
-They also struggle against recently proposed jailbreaking defenses, such as \cite{robey2023smoothllm, hu2023token}.
+\item \textbf{{Vulnerability to defenses.}} {Although being effective against open-sourced LLMs, many existing attacks can be easily thwarted by more advanced LLMs, such as GPT-4 and Gemini-Pro.
+They also struggle against recently proposed jailbreaking defenses, such as \cite{robey2023smoothllm, hu2023token}.}

 \end{itemize}